 top of page

-AN EQUITY, DIVERSITY, AND INCLUSION PRACTICE
+A LEADERSHIP, EQUITY, DIVERSITY, AND INCLUSION PRACTICE

 The lens of intersectionality that guides our work sets us apart.
 This framework enables our team to understand problems relating to equity, diversity, and inclusion so they can be addressed and learned from.
-If you need help navigating EDI challenges and if intersectionality, empathy, and curiosity resonate with you, you've come to the right place.
+If you need help navigating challenges in leadership and if intersectionality, empathy, and curiosity resonate with you, you've come to the right place.

 What is Intersectionality?